 Col Stacy A. Shackelford, MD, FACS, USAF, MC

-Col Shackelford is the first JTS Director to serve under the DHA governance.
+Col Shackelford is the first JTS Chief to serve under the DHA governance.
 Col Shackelford previously served as the JTS Chief of Education and Performance Improvement.

 Col Shackelford was instrumental in standing up the JTS Committees for Surgical and En Route Combat Casualty Care.
 She is also known for her contributions to prolonged field care (PFC) and her work in predeployment training.
 She was awarded the Committee on Tactical Combat Casualty Care Frank K. Butler award for 2016 for her many contributions to improving military prehospital trauma care.
 She also received the Joint Service Commendation medal and the Bronze Star.